-Dan Miller and I are pleased to know that you will be joining us on the launch of the January Study Abroad Program in London.
-We have been planning this wintersession study abroad trip for you since last spring, and we have created a terrific history course where you will learn about Roman "Londinium," the Germanic Anglo-Saxons who emerged as the dominant social and political force in England ("Angle-land") following the Romans' departure, the legend of King Arthur, and the Vikings who threatened them.
-For this course, we will have at our disposal the best possible classroom in the world: the city of London and the countryside of Great Britain.
-We will learn about Roman Britain through traditional lecture and through out of class experiential learning by a Roman Wall Walk, the Guildhalll Ampitheater and London Mithraeum.
+Dan Miller and I are pleased that you will be joining us on the January Study Abroad program in London.
+We have been planning this trip for you for months, and have created a terrific history course where you will learn about Roman "Londinium," the Germanic Anglo-Saxons who emerged as the dominant social and political force in England ("Angle-land"), the legend of King Arthur, and the influence of the Vikings.

+For this course, we will have the best possible classroom in the world at our disposal: the city of London and the countryside of Great Britain.
+We will learn about Roman Britain through traditional lecture complemented by out of class experiential learning: for example, taking a Roman Wall Walk, or viewing the Guildhalll Ampitheater and London Mithraeum.
 We will also use the fabulous and free Museum of London and the British Museum to supplement course content.
-We will take three full day journeys: Caerleon, Wales, the Jorvik Viking Village and Yorkshire Museum in York, and the cathedral city of Canterbury, to enhance course concepts.
+We will also get out of the city!
+We will take three day trips: Caerleon and Cardiff, Wales, the Jorvik Viking Village and Yorkshire Museum in York, and the cathedral city of Canterbury, to enhance course concepts.

-Both Dan and I have lived and worked in Great Britain and have traveled extensively with students and on our own for both pleasure and professional reasons.
+Individually Dan and I have lived and worked in Great Britain for work and pleasure and we have both traveled to the UK extensively with students.
 We love the history, tradition and culture of Great Britain and look forward to sharing our knowledge and experience with you.